 For its investment management services, Horter charges fees based on a percentage of clients’ assets under management (AUM).
 These fees may be negotiable depending on the complexity of your situation, the type of client you are and if you have a pre-existing relationship with the firm, among other factors.
 Fee rates will generally adhere to the fee schedule below:

 |Third-Party Money Manager Program||1.99%|

 |Nationwide Advisory Solutions||1.99%|

 |Retirement Plan Asset Management||1.99%|

 |Retirement Plan Asset Management (Index Funds only)||0.50%|

-Financial planning fees at the firm may come in the form of either a fixed or an hourly fee.
+Financial planning fees at the firm may be charged at a fixed rate or an hourly fee.
 If hourly, the fee will likely fall between $150 and $175.
 If fixed, the fee won’t exceed $3,500.

 What to Watch Out For

 Horter Investment Management has one disclosure listed on its Form ADV, which is in relation to a violation levied by the U.S. Securities and Exchange Commission (SEC).
 It states that the firm distributed performance advertising materials that were provided by F-Squared Investments, an unaffiliated signal caller that released inaccurate performance information from 2001 until 2008.
 Without admitting or denying these allegations, Horter in 2017 agreed to a censure, a $250,000 fine and paying $528,804 in restitution and prejudgement interest.